 “The customer experience is the next competitive battleground”. ~ Jerry Gregoire

 I chose this quote to start because I think it explains why I feel an entire menu category should be devoted to this topic when talking about experiences in Spain.
 In the US I would say that this quote no longer applies as the majority of companies have already realized the importance (and resulting economic benefits) of not just getting this right, but exceeding expectations and doing the unexpected with personalized experiences.
 However, in Spain, this is still a thing of the future and something which I truly feel will become a competitive difference to make companies win or lose in the future.
-Sooner or later most things from the US make it to Spain (did I mention how Black Friday was huge this year?).
+Sooner or later most things from the US make it to Spain (Black Friday for example).
 I’m convinced that the importance of a real focus on the customer will soon be one of them as well.

 Before sharing anecdotes of both bad and good (almost even more important) customer experiences, I think it’s important to reflect a bit on why I’m dedicating an entire category to this topic.